mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 **Release date: June 21st, 2019**

 Both Android and iOS versions allow you to preview and debug your locally running native app project on any supported mobile platform.
-The iOS version contains a few extra features to help new users.
-These features will be available for Android in the future.

-### iOS 1.0
+The iOS version contains the following extra features to help new users (which will be available for Android in the future):

 * We developed a slideshow which explains the app’s most common features (accessed via the **?** button in the top-right corner).
 * We added **Showcase**, a page which lets you view some of Mendix's core and pluggable widgets as well as their Atlas UI styling.